Security

 Running a security review?
 Here is the packet.

-A one-page security overview is available covering infrastructure, controls, data handling, residency, exit terms, and a procurement FAQ.
+A security overview is available covering infrastructure, controls, data handling, residency, exit terms, and a procurement FAQ.
 Covers the questions most review teams ask before they ask them.

 For specific questions, email security@infraxus.com or raise it on the fit call.
 Better to answer a hard procurement question upfront than to find out about it three weeks into the Engagement.